sumony2j/Transfer-Learning/README.md

 ## Overview
 Yoga is a practice that originated in ancient India, aimed at balancing the mind and body through meditation, exercise, and regulated breathing.
 Hatha Yoga, a type of physical yoga, consists of postures (asanas) performed in a continuous sequence.
 Correct identification of yoga poses is essential to ensure proper practice and alignment with individual needs.

 This repository provides an implementation of yoga pose classification from images using a transfer learning approach.
 The model classifies yoga poses from images of five different asanas, leveraging pre-trained deep learning models to achieve high accuracy.
+Follow this link : https://ijirt.org/publishedpaper/IJIRT167821_PAPER.pdf

 ## Summary
 In this project, a total of 1551 images representing 5 distinct yoga postures were used.
 The images were resized to optimize computation.
 Transfer learning was employed, utilizing 10 different pre-trained models for classification.